-See Earth’s shadow and Belt of Venus | EarthSky.org
+Watch for Earth’s shadow and the Belt of Venus | EarthSky.org

+Image at top via Woomera missile range in Australia (used with permission).

-In both the evening and morning sky, try watching for Earth’s shadow.
-Earth’s shadow is a deep blue-grey, darker than the twilight sky.
+In both the evening and morning sky, try watching for Earth’s shadow, a blue-grey darkness in the direction opposite the sun, darker than the twilight sky.

 The pink band above the shadow – in the east after sunset, or west before dawn – is called the Belt of Venus.

-We show a lovely photo of the Earth’s shadow on the chart at the top of this post (image from Woomera missile range in Australia.
-Used with permission).
-The image shows more or less the same moon phase that you’ll see on the night of August 5.
-It’ll be a waxing gibbous moon that’ll be visible in the east after sunset on this evening.
+The moon phase around October 22, 2018 is about the same as the first few images on this page.
+Full moon – the Hunter’s Moon for the Northern Hemisphere – comes on October 24.
+On the evenings of October 22, 23 and 24 – as seen from the whole Earth – the moon will be above the eastern horizon shortly after sunset.
+You might see the moon ascending in the midst of Earth’s shadow, or near it.

-Meanwhile, Earth’s shadow can be seen any clear evening, ascending in the eastern sky at the same rate that the sun sets below the western horizon.
+The moon phase shifts throughout the month, and sometimes you won’t find the moon in the night sky.
+Earth’s shadow, on the other hand, is more reliable.
+It can be seen any clear evening, ascending in the eastern sky at the same rate that the sun sets below the western horizon.

 The shadow of the Earth is big.
 You might have to turn your head to see the whole thing.
-And the shadow is curved, in just the same way that the whole Earth is curved.
+And the shadow is curved, just as the shadow of any round object is curved.
 Earth’s shadow extends hundreds of thousands of miles into space, so far that it can touch the moon.
-Whenever that happens, there’s an eclipse of the moon, like the partial lunar eclipse coming up in the world’s Eastern Hemisphere on the night of August 7-8, 2017.
+Whenever that happens, we see an eclipse of the moon.

 Bottom line: Check out Earth’s shadow – in the east after sunset or in the west before sunrise – next time you have a clear sky.
 I often see it while out on the streets of my town as the sun is setting.
 The pink coloration above the shadow is called the Belt of Venus.